Frequently Asked Questions

 - If I would like to choose a minor, what field would you recommend?

 It depends on your interest areas.
 Many students chose a minor that could enhance their academic emphasis.
 For example, a student might select political science as a minor, while another writing/editing student might choose economics due to the student’s interest in economic issues.
-A student pursuing advertising creativity as a career might select English as a minor.
+A student pursuing advertising creativity as a career might select English as a minor, while another advertising student might choose graphic design in art.
 A public relations student might take physical education and health promotion as a minor to prepare for a career in health promotions.

 These are just examples.
 Many journalism students choose business administration, marketing, art, or other humanities and social sciences as their minors, depending on their interest areas.